Chef Dominique Crenn: 'Everything I Do Could Have ... Impact' For Other Women

 On facing people who thought she was moving up quickly in the restaurant world because she's female:

 There was one guy.
 I remember him.
 I'm not going to say his name.
 He was very short.
 I called him Napoleon.
-You know, I've never been aggressive to anyone, but I looked at him in his eyes and I said, 'Listen, you can think anything of me but what I'm going to show you is what I can do and if you're not happy, then I don't really care.
+You know, I've never been aggressive to anyone, but I looked at him in his eyes and I said, "Listen, you can think anything of me but what I'm going to show you is what I can do and if you're not happy, then I don't really care.
 I think the chef is happy so that's what drives me here.
-I need to please my chef but I'm also pleasing myself.
+I need to please my chef, but I'm also pleasing myself.
 That's it.
-I know what I'm doing is the work and I'm working harder than you because right now you are talking to me — and that time that you're talking to me, you should spend maybe to fix or prep your thing.'
+I know what I'm doing is the work and I'm working harder than you because right now you are talking to me — and that time that you're talking to me, you should spend maybe to fix or prep your thing."
 You have to talk like this.
 You can't engage in violence because I think they want you to fight.
 I fight with words.

 On San Francisco restaurant critic Michael Bauer's comments to The New York Times about Crenn.
-He said, 'She has been successful because she does have talent and she has worked hard.
+He said, "She has been successful because she does have talent and she has worked hard.
 But let's be honest, also because she has enormous charisma.
-She's beautiful and has that French accent.'
+She's beautiful and has that French accent."

 I didn't like it, but I have to tell you that monsieur Bauer came to me and he told me about what was said in the newspaper was taken out of context and I did listen to him.
 And what I realized at that moment — I think he never should have said that. ...
 Saying that about me is a little bit degrading.
 Beauty is in the eye of the beholder, but that should not be a factor in anything.
 And yes, charisma — what is charisma?
 I'm trying to be genuine every time I speak or every time I'm out there.
 Maybe you call it charisma, but this is who I am.